-- 1. Residential Energy Credits (Form 5695): The program does not support the situation when a married couple owns and occupies a house with either another married couple or a single filer. - 2.
+- 1. Residential Energy Credits (Form 5695): The program does not support the situation when a taxpayer has home improvement costs and it's not their main home. - 2.
 First-Time Homebuyer Credit: The program does not support repayment of the credit by both spouses on a joint return when each spouse received the credit received independently.
 Only one repayment can be made per return. - 3.
 First-Time Homebuyer Credit and Repayment of the Credit (Form 5405): We do not support the situation of selling a home because it was destroyed, condemned or you were told (by a government or public official) the house would be condemned.

-Deductions & Adjustments to income not covered elsewhere
+Deductions and Adjustments to Income not covered elsewhere